Misery (film): Plot

-Famed novelist Paul Sheldon is the author of a successful series of Victorian romance novels featuring a character named Misery Chastain.
-Wanting to focus on more serious stories, he writes a manuscript for a new novel that he hopes will launch his post-Misery career.
-While traveling from Silver Creek, Colorado, to his home in New York City, Paul is caught in a blizzard and crashes his car, rendering him unconscious.
-A nurse named Annie Wilkes finds him and brings him to her remote home.
+Famed novelist Paul Sheldon writes Victorian romance novels featuring a character named Misery Chastain.
+Though the books are profitable, Paul despises the series and wishes to focus on writing more serious literature.
+He has just left the hotel in Silver Creek, Colorado, where he completed a manuscript he hopes will launch his post-Misery career.
+En route to New York City, he is caught in a blizzard and crashes his car over an embankment.
+Annie Wilkes finds him and brings him to her remote home.

-Paul regains consciousness and finds himself bedridden with broken legs and a dislocated shoulder.
-Annie claims to be his "number one fan" and constantly praises him and his novels.
-She offers to care for him until the telephone lines are re-connected and the local roads re-open following the blizzard.
-Out of gratitude, Paul lets her read his new manuscript.
-She angrily criticizes the profanity in his new work, disturbing him, but she quickly apologizes.
-When she reads the latest Misery novel and discovers that Misery dies at the end, she flies into a rage, revealing to Paul that nobody knows where he is and that she had never informed any kind of authority or his agent that she had rescued him, effectively holding him prisoner in her secluded home.
+Paul awakens to find himself bedridden with broken legs and a dislocated shoulder.
+Annie, a nurse who claims to be his "number one fan," says she will care for him until telephone lines are re-connected and the local roads are cleared following the storm.
+Annie's disturbing behavior gradually emerges, culminating when she reads the newest Misery novel and discovers that Misery dies at the end.
+Flying into a rage, she reveals that she never informed anyone about Paul and no one knows his whereabouts.